Home

 Nodes

-Nodes are like the building blocks of a graph database.
-Each node represents something specific – it could be a person, a place, or pretty much anything you want to track.
+Nodes are the building blocks of a graph database.
+Each node represents something specific – a person, a place, or anything you want to track.

-Nodes are somewhat analogous to rows in a relational database but with additional properties.
-Each node can have one or more properties, which are essentially key-value pairs that store additional information about the entity.
-For example, a node representing a person might have properties such as name, age, gender, and occupation.
+Nodes are similar to rows in a relational database but with additional properties.
+Each node can have one or more properties, which are essentially key-value pairs that store extra information about the entity.
+For example, a node representing a person might have properties like name, age, gender, and occupation.

 Edges